Corporate Partner, London

 Education and qualifications

-David regularly advises on cross-border transactions, offering clients the benefits of the firm’s global reach to achieve their global objectives.
+David regularly advises on competitive cross-border transactions, offering clients the benefits of the firm’s global reach to achieve their global objectives.
 This experience includes advising on transactions (notably in the infrastructure sector) across major jurisdictions in Europe, the Americas, the Middle East, Asia and Africa.

 David has advised on a variety of financial sponsor, infrastructure and Middle East-related corporate deals.
 These include advising: